Travel to Agadir in Morocco

 Agadir is Southern Morocco's most visited city and a very popular tourist destination.
 The earthquake in 1960 hit Agadir badly and the city had to be practically rebuilt.
 The event was taken as an opportunity to redesign the city and Agadir was transformed into a beautiful resort.
 Its sandy shores, modern coastal city feel and dozens of hotels are now a huge attraction and it draws crowds of Europeans during the winter months.

 February 29, 1960, was a tragic day for the people of Morocco.
 The earthquake that hit killed 15 000 people and left over 50 000 homeless.
-Fortunately, this bitter event did have a sweet ending.
 The re-creation of the city has resulted in beautiful parks, luscious gardens and skyscraping luxury hotels.

 It must be said though, that whilst the modern city is quite an attraction, it loses its appeal and novelty quickly.
 If you want to just hang on the beach, then you'll be quite satisfied with Agadir.
 But within the city itself, it almost seems as if there's something lacking.
 Like most travelers, Agadir is the place where you stop for a night or two to rest up before moving on to the more interesting Taroudannt or Essaouira.
 If you're in Agadir for a number of days however, make sure you book yourself on a couple of day trips.
 There are plenty fascinating towns and cities and places to see that are within driving distance.